helloworldless/davidagood.com/content/blog/spring-security-disable-http-security/index.md

 disabled.
 Here we see how to completely disable Spring Security's HTTP security"
 ---

-_**Warning**: Do not disable HTTP security as described in this article unless you have a good reason to._
+_**Warning**: Do not disable HTTP security as described in this post unless you have a good reason to._

 Spring is well-known for its convention over configuration approach where features works out of the box with sensible defaults.
 Part of what enables this experience is Spring's auto-configuration whereby adding